 46The officers answered, "Never has someone spoken so, like this man speaks."

 47The Pharisees therefore answered them, "Have you also been deceived?
 48Has anyone of the authorities or of the Pharisees believed on him?
-49As for this crowd, cursed are they, not understanding the law."
+49As for this crowd, accursed are they, not knowing the law."

 50Nicodemus, the one who had come to him previously, who was one of them, says to them, 51"Our law does not judge the man unless it first hears from him, and knows what he is doing, does it?"

 52They answered and said to him, "You aren't from Galilee too, are you?
 Investigate and see, that no prophet arises out of Galilee."

 The Woman Caught in Adultery